 Campus recruiting tip #8: Give an in-class presentation

 Giving in-class presentations is another great way to introduce your employer brand to university and college students.
 You current employees who are experts in their fields can offer valuable industry insights for university and college students, both theoretical and practical.
-Your CEO can also give a speech in class or on different campus event.
+Your CEO can also give a speech in class or at different campus events.

-For example, here is the Facebook founder Mark Zuckerberg speech at Harvard's 366th Commencement:
+For example, here is the Facebook founder Mark Zuckerberg's speech at Harvard's 366th Commencement: